Dr Napoleon Xanthoulis

-At Portsmouth, I teach European Union Law and Public Law.
-I also supervise student projects on topics related to Artificial Intelligence and the law.
-I welcome proposals to supervise dissertations on any of the following areas:
+Napoleon leads the European Union Law module and also teaches Public Law.
+He welcomes proposals to supervise dissertations and PhD projects on any of the following areas:

 - Constitutional and administrative law